agsb/immu/Details.md

 _"An interpreter can be reduced to a switch-case structure contained within a loop."_ , Ken Boak, <https://github.com/monsonite/MINT>, 05/11/2021

-Also, JUMP could be extended, with pseudo op-codes for more “inner functions”, as a inline lookup table:
+Also, JUMP could be extended, with pseudo op-codes as Token Threaded Code (TTC), for more “inner functions”, as a inline lookup table:

 ```
 if WR greater than LAST_VM_CODE, then Execute NEST